Best Practices - Creating Talent Pools

 Talent pools are lists of candidates who meet the qualifications for various roles in your company.
-This allows you leverage candidates who you have already sourced, or who have already applied to your openings, to have a huge head start when you're ready to fill a new position.
+This allows you to leverage candidates who you have already sourced, or who have already applied to your openings, to have a huge head start when you're ready to fill a new position.

 The best part?
 You can get started today.
 Read on to learn more!

 Application is the perfect place to make sure you're gathering the right information about your candidates.
 The application form allows you to ask questions such as certification and skill level, and even location.

 When built properly, these answers allow you to filter and sort your candidates - making quick "go or no go" decisions during screening.
 Post screening, these questions allow you to build lists and search for candidates from your candidate pools - all critical pieces covered below.

 If your application forms need some polishing, we've written our top tips and best practices here.

 Use labels to identify key talents or locations